Theseus904/skills-communicate-using-markdown/index.md

 Also, an image shall be added:

-![And here comes the image!] (https://octodex.github.com/images/yaktocat.png)
+![And here comes the image without an exclamation mark] (https://octodex.github.com/images/yaktocat.png)